brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 `std::format_join` (since we already have a `std::views::join` and none of the formatting is in a `fmt` namespace) will accept a `viewable_range` of `formattable` (based on the range's `reference` type) and a delimiter which is convertible to `(w)string_view`, and produce an `std::$format-join-view$` object.
 That object will take as a specifier whatever the underlying type accepts, and use that result to format each element, using the provided delimiter.
 Unlike the default ranges formatter, strings and chars are not printed escaped/quoted: users need to provide `?` for that functionality.

-Note that `std::format_join` does not support pad/align/width.
-But it is a simpler construct to parse (for humans): the delimiter is right there with something named `join` (although the specifier is a bit further away).
-Because it only supports the underlying type's specifier, it's actually ends up being fairly straightforward to implement:
+Note that `std::format_join` does not (and cannot) support pad/align/width.
+But some people might prefer reading `join(r, "-")` in code over something like `d{}` with a `"-"` somewhere or `d[-]`.
+For those people, it is pretty straightforward to implement `fmt::join`, and that implementation is provided here (even though the paper is not proposing that we standardize this facility, because I've become convinced at this point that it is strictly worse than the static/dynamic delimiter approach that is proposed in this facility).

 ::: bq
 ```cpp